The Forbidden History of Heavenly Mother

 1600 AD – Science and the Death of the Divine

 When King Josiah took his axe to the groves of Asherah and drove her priestesses into the wilderness, the world lost a great treasury of spiritual memory.
-Her priestesshood was erased, her scriptures burned.
-No record remains of the mourners.
-One imagines the heretic crying in the streets with lantern in hand: “Goddess is dead!
+Her cult was broken, her symbols defaced, and whatever songs or stories once belonged to her were largely lost.
+One imagines the heretic crying in the streets with lantern in hand: "Goddess is dead!
 Goddess remains dead!
 And we have killed her!
-How shall we console ourselves—the murderers of all murderers?
+How shall we console ourselves - the murderers of all murderers?
 Who gave us the sponge to wipe away her face from the stone?
 Who untied the umbilical cord between earth and heaven?
-What rites will cleanse us when the womb itself has been slain?”
+What rites will cleanse us when the womb itself has been slain?"

-The cult of Mary diminished with the Protestant Reformation, denounced as idolatry.
-With her, the last vestige of the divine feminine was removed from mainstream religion.
-Yet the Madonna/Whore complex only deepened: women’s sexuality was ever more tightly policed.
-The “shrew,” the “scold,” the unwed or outspoken woman was punished or shamed—whether by dunking stools, pillories, or social ostracism.
-Male-dominated institutions—church, university, guild, and state—remained resolutely closed to women.
+In many Protestant contexts, devotion to Mary diminished sharply, weakening one of Christianity's most prominent feminine sacred figures.
+Yet the Madonna/Whore complex only deepened: women's sexuality was ever more tightly policed.
+The "shrew," the "scold," the unwed or outspoken woman was punished or shamed - whether by dunking stools, pillories, or social ostracism.
+Male-dominated institutions - church, university, guild, and state - remained resolutely closed to women.

-By the 18th century, Western cultural imagination had become almost entirely male.
+By the 18th century, Western cultural imagination had become increasingly male-dominated.
 God was male.
 Science was the domain of men, and nature was personified as a passive, violated female.
-Politics were run by men—whether in monarchies or republics restricted to male property owners.
+Politics were run by men - whether in monarchies or republics restricted to male property owners.
 Women were either idealized or demonized, but rarely empowered.
 The living connection to a nurturing Mother Earth or powerful goddess was almost wholly severed.
-The collective psyche became one-sidedly masculine: logos without eros, order without chaos.
+In Jungian terms, the collective psyche became one-sidedly masculine: logos without eros, order without chaos.

-The same patriarchal machine consumed indigenous Earth-Mother traditions in the Americas, justifying conquest as a “civilizing mission.”
+Colonial regimes often suppressed indigenous land-centered and Earth-related spiritual traditions, justifying conquest as a "civilizing mission."
 Native reverence for the land was branded primitive superstition.

-Then the unthinkable happened..
 If the Mother was gone, now the Father too was revealed to be a shadow of his former self.
-The divine couple, once mighty and youthful, reduced to two ancient corpses.
+The divine couple, once mighty and youthful, had become two ancient corpses.
 Religion was demythologized.
 Capitalism, not divinity, was sovereign.
-In 1859, Charles Darwin published On the Origin of Species, and atheism surged.
-Humanity no longer needed God the Father or Goddess the Mother to explain its origins—the mindless, genderless machine of evolution sufficed.
-It seems the Father could not survive long without his holy wife.
+In 1859, Charles Darwin published On the Origin of Species, accelerating a broader crisis in traditional religious explanations of life and creation.
+One could interpret this to mean that humanity no longer needed God the Father or Goddess the Mother to explain its origins.
+The mindless, genderless machinery of evolution seemed to suffice.
+It was as if the Father could not survive long without his holy wife.

-Soon after, the mad prophet Friedrich Nietzsche declared the funerary rites of God: “God is dead.
+Soon after, the mad prophet Friedrich Nietzsche declared the funerary rites of God: "God is dead.
 God remains dead.
-And we have killed him” (The Gay Science, 1882, §125).
+And we have killed him" (The Gay Science, 1882, sec.
+125).
 Nietzsche dared us to rise above this great calamity or be consumed by nihilism.
 For the immortality of the soul was in doubt.
-Fyodor Dostoevsky gave voice to the implications with his character Ivan: “…if there is no immortality of the soul, then everything is permitted.”
-(The Brothers Karamazov, 1880).
+Fyodor Dostoevsky gave voice to the implications through Ivan Karamazov, in a formulation often paraphrased as: "if there is no immortality of the soul, then everything is permitted" (The Brothers Karamazov, 1880).

-And yet, even without God the Father or Goddess the Mother, humanity marched forward—seeking to fill the void they left behind.
-But without the sheath, the sword rusted, chipped, and shattered.
+And yet, even without God the Father or Goddess the Mother, humanity marched forward - seeking to fill the void they left behind.
+For without the sheath, the sword rusted, chipped, and shattered.
 Without the chalice, the blade too withered and died.
 Light without darkness became blinding and overwhelming.
 Yin perished and Yang followed.
-The old maxim “As above, so below” no longer applied in this modern world.
+The old maxim "As above, so below" no longer applied in this modern world.

-The prophecy proved chillingly accurate.
-Cold, hard science—uncoupled from the feminine—became a tool of atrocity.
-From Nazi camps to Japanese laboratories, “experiments” stripped human beings of autonomy and reduced them to raw biological data: thresholds of pain, volumes of blood, endurance of torture.
+The twentieth century gave that warning a terrible resonance.
+From Nazi camps to Japan's Unit 731, "experiments" stripped human beings of autonomy and reduced them to raw biological data: thresholds of pain, volumes of blood, endurance of torture.
 Even America, once imagined a liberator, was not exempt.
 The Manhattan Project culminated in the detonation of atomic bombs over Hiroshima and Nagasaki.
 In a flash, cities were leveled, citizens turned to shadows on walls, survivors reduced to walking corpses as black rain fell from the sky.
-J. Robert Oppenheimer, watching the first nuclear test, spoke with haunted eyes the words of the Bhagavad Gita:
+J. Robert Oppenheimer, watching the first nuclear test, recalled the words of the Bhagavad Gita:"Now I am become Death, the destroyer of worlds."
+(Bhagavad Gita 11:32; quoted in Oppenheimer interview, 1965).

 When Inanna was stripped, shackled, and slain in the underworld of our unconscious, we, her children, failed to mourn her.
 So she returned, and in her fury, dragged us into the underworld with her.